YuSugihara/RaIDeN/README.md

 ### Installation via bioconda

 Currently, RaIDeN doesn't support the installation via bioconda.
 However, you can easily install its dependencies because they are deposited on bioconda.
 You can try the command below:

 ```
-$ conda install -c bioconda samtools,bcftools,hisat2,bedtools,gffread,bamtools,stringtie,faqcs,prinseq
+$ conda install -c bioconda samtools bcftools hisat2 bedtools gffread bamtools pigz stringtie faqcs prinseq
-$ conda install pigz
 ```